Jessica Kimlat FogelProfessor of Dance

 Fogel has lectured frequently about her choreographic process and has presented her choreographic research at a CORD conference on Dance and Human Rights in Montreal, at Seika University in Kyoto, and at an international symposium at the University of Surrey.
 She has been the recipient of several awards, including the Michigan Choreographers Festival Award, an award for a Lifetime of Achievement in the Arts from the JCC of Metropolitan Detroit, and an Award of Excellence from the National Fine Arts Video Competition.

-Born and raised in Ithaca, NY, where she received her early dance training with the Ithaca Ballet Guild and the Cornell University Dance Group, she received a BA in Dance from Barnard College and an MA in Dance Education from Teachers College, Columbia University.
+Fogel was born and raised in Ithaca, NY, where she received her early dance training with the Ithaca Ballet Guild and the Cornell University Dance Group.